-In the years when Dad was away for work, Mum tried hard to look after the family and their home.
+In the years when Dad was away for work, Mum tried hard to look after her family and their home.
 Ellen told me that she had to have her Communion and Confirmation both on the same day.
 She was a little sad though as Dad was not there to share this special day with her, but thankfully someone had taken a photo of her all dressed up so that Dad could see her.
 On another day Mum had to rush Sam to hospital.
-Ellen remembers it like it was yesterday and tells me that Sam had jumped off a baulo at home and of course he had broken his arm.
+Ellen remembers it like it was yesterday and tells me that Sam had jumped off a baulo (chest) at home and of course he had broken his arm.

 In the fifth photo above, Eleonora is wearing a floral dress which she loved.
-She recently told me that while Dad was living and working in Dandenong he had bought that material and had it sent over to Mum in Italy.
+She recently told me that while Dad was living and working in Dandenong, he had bought that material and had it sent over to Mum in Italy.
 Mum had that special dress made for Ellen from that material.
 A family member took that photo and it was sent to Dad in Australia with a precious message on the back.
 It says love from your wife Carmela, Eleonora, Salvatore and Franco, lots of love and kisses.

 When Dad first arrived in Dandenong he began working at Volkswagen which then turned into Nissan.
 He worked there just until he was able to get into the City with some family members as hair models and apply for his Australian Hairdressers licence.
 He proudly got his certificate in December 1962.

-Dad tried really hard to work and live in Dandenong, but was missing his family back home in Italy.
+Dad tried really hard to work and live in Dandenong, but he was missing his family back home in Italy.
 On 25th March 1964 he went to the Italian Consulate in Melbourne to organize all the paperwork for him to go back home.
 He would arrive in Messina on 2nd May 1964.
 He must have passed by Malaysia on the way as his passport is stamped with it on 14th April 1964 and it was also stamped Port Said in Tel Aviv on 29th April 1964.
 Who knew that he had even travelled there.
 Maybe they were just stop overs and picking up other passengers on the way.